Common Garbage Disposal Problems

 DIY Fixes You Can Handle

-- Turn off power — Unplug the unit under the sink or shut off the circuit breaker
+- Turn off power by unplugging the unit under the sink or shutting off the circuit breaker

-- Look inside — Use a flashlight; remove visible debris with needle-nose pliers or tongs (never your hand)
+- Look inside with a flashlight; remove visible debris with needle-nose pliers or tongs (never your hand)

-- Use an Allen wrench — Insert a ¼-inch hex/Allen wrench into the hex socket on the bottom center of the unit; turn back and forth until the impeller spins freely
+- Use an Allen wrench by inserting a ¼-inch hex/Allen wrench into the hex socket on the bottom center of the unit; turn back and forth until the impeller spins freely

 - Wait 10 minutes, then press the reset button on the unit's bottom